Party Rock Anthem: Television, films and video games

-"Party Rock Anthem" has been used in several TV series, such as in the first episode of Awkward, in the season 3, episode 8 of Glee, in the season 5, episode 12 of Gossip Girl, in season 1, episode 17 of The CW's Supergirl, in the season 3 finale of Parenthood, episode 5 of 2 Broke Girls, in season 4, episode 14 of Parks and Recreation, in the eighth season of So You Think You Can Dance, in the South Park episode "City Sushi" and the musical new year episode of Pepito Manaloto.
+"Party Rock Anthem" has been used in several TV series, such as in the first episode of Awkward, in the season 3, episode 8 of Glee, in the season 5, episode 12 of Gossip Girl, in season 1, episode 17 of The CW's Supergirl, in the season 3 finale of Parenthood, episode 5 of 2 Broke Girls, in season 4, episode 14 of Parks and Recreation, in the eighth season of So You Think You Can Dance, in the South Park episode "City Sushi", season 15, episode 8 of American Dad, and the musical new year episode of Pepito Manaloto.
 It was also used in the opening titles for the Australian reality game show, The Renovators.
 There is a spoof of the song in the popular YouTube web series Annoying Orange, in the episode titled "Party Rock".
 The song was also used in a Bat Mitzvah sketch in a Saturday Night Live episode hosted by Channing Tatum, and in Australia's Got Talent 2011, sung by Timomatic.
 Quest Crew danced to it in the season 6 finale of America's Best Dance Crew.
 In episode 8 of America's Best Dance Crews season 7, contestants 8 Flavahz danced to the song.
 It featured in the trailer for the 2011 Lionsgate film Madea's Big Happy Family and is also heard in the video games Just Dance 3 as well as being sampled for Make the Party (Don't Stop) in Just Dance 4, and FIFA Street.
 The video game Dance Central 2 uses it on the DLC, which was released on February 28, 2012.
 In World of Warcraft, the dance emote for the male Pandaren is based on this song's choreography.
 Party Rock Anthem is also featured in Konami's latest Dance Dance Revolution arcade game release, Dance Dance Revolution A20.
 The song was officially included in the "Interscope Mixtape Compilation" music pack for the VR rhythm game Beat Saber.
 The song was already being added as a custom song, but the Interscope pack contained the full-length song.
 In Fortnite's gamemode Fortnite Festival the song can be heard and played in its entirety.